Lipschitz truncation method for parabolic double-phase systems and applications: Introduction

 The main idea of the Lipschitz truncation is to construct an admissible test function by keeping it unchanged in the set where the strong maximal function of the gradient is small and redefining it in the complement by applying a partition of unity related to a Whitney covering.
 The Whitney covering in Proposition~\ref{prop_whitney} is constructed in an intrinsic geometry for the parabolic double-phase problem and it involves the $p$-intrinsic and $(p,q)$-intrinsic phases as in \cite{KKM}.
 A careful analysis is needed to combine the phases.
 Since the intrinsic geometry depends on the location, it is challenging to obtain uniform bounds in a Vitali covering argument.
 The partition of unity in Proposition~\ref{prop_whitney} is subordinate to the Whitney covering and reflects the double-phase structure.
 Maximal function estimates imply the convergence of the Lipschitz truncation to the original test function.
 The existence proof is based on an approximation with regularized problems, Calder\'on-Zygmund estimates in \cite{CZ}, compactness arguments and the Minty-Browder approach.

 The Lipschitz truncation was introduced for the elliptic setting in \cite{MR751305,MR970512}.
 The corresponding technique for parabolic $p$-Laplace systems was developed in \cite{MR1948889} and discussed further in \cite{MR4281251,MR4351758,MR3059060,MR3672391}.
 It has also been used to prove existence result for parabolic problems in \cite{MR3985550,MR2668872}.
 The regularity theory of elliptic double-phase problems has been studied in \cite{MR3348922,MR3294408,MR3447716,MR3985927,MR2076158}.
 Very little is known about the parabolic double-phase problems.
 Local higher integrability of the gradient has been studied in \cite{KKM}, the existence of weak solutions to parabolic double-phase systems was proved in the homogeneous case in \cite{MR3532237} and in the scalar case with non-divergence data in \cite{MR3985549}.
+Our existence result seems to be new in the vectorial case with non-homogeneous data.
 We are confident that our results can be applied to solve further regularity problems for the parabolic double-phase systems.